Yaita: Climate

-Yaita has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Yaita has a humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Yaita is 12.2 °C. The average annual rainfall is 1482 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.6 °C, and lowest in January, at around 0.6 °C.

 Demographics

 Per Japanese census data, the population of Yaita has remained relatively steady over the past 70 years.

 History

-They area of Yaita has been settled since Japanese Paleolithic times, and the workings of an obsidian mine in the northern portion of the city has been dated to 19,000 years ago.
+The area of Yaita has been settled since Japanese Paleolithic times, and the workings of an obsidian mine in the northern portion of the city has been dated to 19,000 years ago.
 During the Edo Period, most of the area was the direct tenryō holdings of the Tokugawa Shogunate.
 With the creation of the modern municipalities system on April 1, 1889, the villages of Yaita, Izumi and Kataoka villages were established within Shioya District, Tochigi Prefecture.
 Yaita was elevated to town status on June 25, 1895.
 Yaita annexed Izumi and Kataoka on January 1, 1955.
 It was elevated to city status on November 1, 1958.